What you need to know first: Headers.

 What does it do?

-Controls the amount of space left on either side of the running Header.
+Controls the amount of space reserved on either side of the running Header.

 Where would it be used?

 To provide more space to fit longer Headers on the page.
 Note that the current default is 8 cells on either side.
-This is to allow space for page numbers.
-However in short documents, space for page numbering may not be a problem.
+This space is reserved to allow space for page numbers.
+In short documents, however, less space for page numbering may be needed, allowing more for the running header.

 Usage in DBT: